 I divide a bit of paper into the days I shall be away.
 How many dinners in restaurants?
 Do I need one smart dress?
 Map out the days, the evenings, the things you will do in detail on paper.
 Then visualise yourself in the clothes you are planning to pack.
 Try them on.
 Take only what you love and need.

 Start with trousers if that’s what you wear most.
 4 days 4 nights, no need to take 5 pairs of trousers.
-Or start with skirts and dresses if you are a skirt and dress person.
+Or start with dresses and skirts if you are a skirt and dress person.
 Then build up the right tops to wear them with.
 This is not a moment to experiment.
 Only take your best clothes the things you look wonderful in.

 2 pairs of trousers is plenty.
 One smart for the evening, but that can be worn for smart day occasions too.
 A good tailored day pair.
 It is a good idea if both pairs of trousers are a similar cut then all your tops will be the right proportion.
 If one pair is completely different then it will need different tops.